For more information on Parkinson’s and work, please visit the Parkinson’s Europe website.

-Commenting on the survey which the European Parkinson’s Disease Association (EPDA) supported in 2019, Russell Patten, director general of the EPDA, said: “These data show that early diagnosis, timely support and information are essential if we want to help people stay in the work system for longer after a Parkinson’s diagnosis.
+Commenting on the survey which Parkinson’s Europe supported in 2019, Russell Patten, director general of Parkinson’s Europe, said: “These data show that early diagnosis, timely support and information are essential if we want to help people stay in the work system for longer after a Parkinson’s diagnosis.
 People with Parkinson’s being forced to leave work has a huge impact on individuals, families and on society as a whole.
 This issue should be addressed as a priority at EU decision-making level, so that effective support tools are implemented in all European countries.”

 Share this story